teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just an average person trying to solve every puzzle that catches my interest.
 I guess some can say "average" is very subjective.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## What do you see?

+Sometimes I think people lose focus of the bigger picture.
+Okay that might not be fair to measure other people up to my standards of what I beleive the greater good of people should be doing.
+Nor do I think I am perfect, but hear me out.

+From time to time I will be invited (and others will invite me to go out and do things).
+This often raises a decision that has to be made.
+To go out to the event with said people or decline.
+Either decision should be welcomed (unless there is of course the peer pressure factor, but lets disregard that part).
+I have noticed some people will decline and say "I don't want to do that".
+Okay why?
+Is it that you don't want to do that event or hang out with those people?

+Before I moved away from my hometown I was really bad about making this decision solely based on whether I wanted to do the activity or not, completely disregarding who is inviting me.
+That was a huge mistake!
+Now I don't care what I am doing, as long as I am doing it with people I enjoy (and hopefully it doesn't break the bank, so I can continue to do it).
+Don't get me wrong there is the whole passionate side of life and opportunity cost where we should do what we love.
+These activities aren't going anywhere though.
+The people in our lives tend to move, move on, or get busy.
+It just baffles me on how picky I was.

+Now my two typical answers are: "Yes, lets do it!", or "I won't be able to make it.".
+Don't get me wrong sometimes overplanning can hurt.
+Sometimes I will be caught in the moment.
+IMO this is the best thing.
+Living life is the best thing, and if anything takes you away from that then well that sucks.

+Also since we are talking about hanging out with people, building real connections is a big deal.
+Non of that superficial oh this guy works for X, or can do Y, or has Z for his A, B, and Q...
+Okay I'm getting carried away, but there is a connection between each person.
+A connection of trust and understanding.
+It is vital to have this in order to even really meet a person.

 ## Camping
 ![Sequoia Forest](images/IMG_3814.jpg)
 I just recently got back from camping at a national park called Yosemite.
 WOW!
 It is just beautiful.
 Camping is absolutely one of my favorite things to do.
 Something about sleeping in a tent in the open world feels so freeing.